-☐ Insert the original adjuster nut onto the opposite side of the differential and tighten with the appropriate adjuster nut wrench.
+- Insert the original adjuster nut onto the opposite side of the differential and tighten with the appropriate adjuster nut wrench. - NOTE :

-NOTE : You should now feel some backlash between the ring and pinion gears.
+You should now feel some backlash between the ring and pinion gears.
 If not, there might be a clearance problem which is binding the carrier.
 Re-check the clearance.

-3.5 Checking the Backlash Set a depth indicator on one of the ring gear teeth.
-(Fig.7.)
+3.5 Checking the Backlash Set a depth indicator on one of the ring gear teeth (Fig.8.).
 While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
 This value is referred to as the ring and pinion backlash.
 Rotate the differential center 90° and measure again for accuracy.
 Refer to your vehicle service manual for the specified maximum and minimum amounts of backlash.
 IMPORTANT: It is critical to set up bearing pre-load when a differential is installed.
 Improper pre-load will result in undue bearing wear, increased stresses in the differential center, increased running noise, and ultimately, ring and pinion gear damage.
 Adjust the backlash and pre-load using an adjuster nut wrench to tighten or loosen the adjuster nuts as required.
 (Refer to your vehicle service manual.)
 Recheck backlash as before, repeating this procedure until backlash is within the specified amount.
 Tighten the bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.

-3.6 Installing the Seal Housing

-Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
+3.6 Installing the Seal Housing Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
 Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
 Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
-NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricate e the seal housing running surface on the Air Locker carrier y install the seal housing by sliding it all of the way onto the journal with a gentle twisting motion until it sits flat against ster nut.
+NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. k Lubricate the seal housing running surface on the Air Locker carrier with oil.
+Carefully install the seal housing by sliding it all of the way onto the bearing journal with a gentle twisting motion until it sits flat against the adjuster nut.
 NOTE : A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
 Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line.
 Rotate the seal housing until the square cutout lines up with the locking tab position at the center of the bearing cap, and then assemble the locking tab.
-(Fig.8.) <image/>
+The locking tab must not come into contact with the seal housing.
+(Fig.9.)
+Figure 9.